squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 * Deletion coding to allow for passive recovery from loss/deletion
 * Graceful degradation in response to loss/deletion, exemplified by video codecs designed to tolerate loss

-A baseline for multicast transport integrity that makes sense within the Web security model requires that we first define the minimally acceptable integrity requirements for data that may be presented to a user or otherwise input to the browser trusted computing base.
+A baseline for multicast transport integrity that makes sense within the Web security model requires that we first define the minimally acceptable integrity requirements for data that may be presented to a user or otherwise input to the browser's trusted computing base.
 We propose that the proper minimal standard given the variety of potential use cases, including many that have no need for reliable or in-order delivery, is to require protection against replay, injection, and modification and the ability to detect deletion, loss, or reordering.
 This standard will necessarily constrain conformant application-layer protocol design, just as the Web security model adds constraints to vanilla TCP.